The Zero Project

 27-28 February 2014, UN Vienna: Third Zero Project Conference

-The third Zero Project Conference "Accessibility: Innovative Policies and Practices for Persons with Disabilities" will be held on 27 and 28th February 2014 at the United Nations Vienna International Centre.
-More than 55 innovative practices and policies from around the world covering all areas of accessibility will be presented.
-Topics include disability-inclusive development, barrier-free cities, ICT accessibility, accessible products and services, and much more.
+The third Zero Project Conference "Accessibility: Innovative Policies and Practices for Persons with Disabilities" was held on 27 and 28th February 2014 at the United Nations Vienna International Centre.
+More than 55 innovative practices and policies from around the world covering all areas of accessibility were presented.
+Topics included disability-inclusive development, barrier-free cities, ICT accessibility, accessible products and services, and much more.
 (Programme)

 For more information, visit our brand-new website.

 9 October 2013: Ensuring the participation of persons with disabilities in political and public life